Constructing metric spaces from systems of walls: Introduction

 The statement of Theorem~\ref{introthm:universal} is purely about the metric space $S$ and its isometries.
 Applying it to groups acting properly on $S$, we can obtain a simultaneous WPD action of \emph{all} strongly contracting elements; see Corollary~\ref{cor:equivariant_characterisation} and Proposition~\ref{prop:wpd}.

-\begin{introthm} Let $S$ be a geodesic metric space, and let $X$ be the hyperbolic space of Theorem~\ref{introthm:universal}.
-For any group $G$ acting properly on $S$, elements of $G$ are strongly contracting exactly when they act loxodromically on $X$, and every such element is WPD. \end{introthm}
+\begin{introthm} Let $S$ be a geodesic metric space.
+For any group $G$ acting properly on $S$, elements of $G$ are strongly contracting exactly when they act loxodromically on the hyperbolic core of $S$, and every such element is WPD. \end{introthm}

-Furthermore, under the additional assumption that $G$ acts properly coboundedly on a metric space where all \emph{Morse} geodesics are strongly contracting, we show that the hyperbolic space from Theorem~\ref{introthm:universal} is a \emph{universal recognising space} for stable subgroups of $G$, in the sense of \cite{balasubramanyachesserkerrmangahastrin:non}.
+Furthermore, under the additional assumption that $G$ acts properly coboundedly on a metric space where all \emph{Morse} geodesics are strongly contracting, we show that the hyperbolic core of that space is a \emph{universal recognising space} for stable subgroups of $G$, in the sense of \cite{balasubramanyachesserkerrmangahastrin:non}.
 That is, every stable subgroup of $G$ has quasiisometrically embedded orbits in $X$.
 The following is Theorem~\ref{thm:universal_recognition} in the text.

-\begin{introthm} Suppose that a group $G$ acts properly coboundedly on a metric space where all Morse geodesics are (quantitatively) strongly contracting.
-There is a hyperbolic space $X$, on which $G$ acts, such that a finitely generated subgroup of $G$ is stable if and only if its orbits in $X$ are quasiisometric embeddings. \end{introthm}
+\begin{introthm} Suppose that a group $G$ acts properly coboundedly on a metric space $S$ where all Morse geodesics are (quantitatively) strongly contracting.
+A finitely generated subgroup of $G$ is stable if and only if its orbits in the hyperbolic core of $S$ are quasiisometric embeddings. \end{introthm}

 (Here ``quantitatively'' means that the contracting constant depends only on the Morse gauge, not the particular Morse geodesic.)
 The list of spaces covered by Theorem~\ref{introthm:stable} includes CAT(0) spaces \cite{charneysultan:contracting}, injective spaces \cite{sistozalloum:morse}, Garside groups \cite{calvezwiest:morse}, certain small-cancellation groups \cite{zbinden:small}, and weakly modular graphs with convex balls \cite{soergelzalloum:morse}.
 It therefore generalises known results for mapping class groups \cite{kentleininger:shadows,durhamtaylor:convex}, hierarchically hyperbolic groups more generally \cite{abbottbehrstockdurham:largest,haettelhodapetyt:coarse,sistozalloum:morse}, and CAT(0) groups \cite{petytsprianozalloum:hyperbolic}.